FDA Finds Hazards Lurking In Parsley, Cilantro, Guacamole

 Buchanan also cautioned that the amount of contamination in each sample, which the FDA did not disclose, is important in determining the real risk to human health.
 Healthy people can eat slightly contaminated food without getting sick.

-No amount of contamination, however, is legal.
-According to the FDA, when it detects any of these disease-causing microbes in fresh produce through such tests, it can launch enforcement actions such as a recall, or, in the case of imported food, blocking that food from entering the United States.
+No amount of contamination, however, is legal in fresh produce.
+According to the FDA, when it detects any of these disease-causing microbes in products through its tests, it can launch enforcement actions such as a recall, or, in the case of imported food, blocking that food from entering the United States.

 Craig Hedberg, an expert on food safety at the University of Minnesota, says that contamination with salmonella or listeria is "an indication that companies need to pay more attention to sanitation in their plants."